 Depression is a painful disorder.
 If you’ve never experienced it, count yourself blessed.
 But perhaps you haven’t experienced depression yourself, but you have a loved one who suffers with it.
+I’ve spent more than 30 years as a psychologist, helping people who suffer from depression, anxiety, and a myriad of other mental health disorders.
+In this post, I share 10 things to know if you have a depressed loved one.

 Most loved ones who have never experienced depression themselves, do not know how to how to help a depressed loved one.
 Do you know how to help?
 In this case, ignorance is anything but bliss.
 You might find this blog post helpful: How to Help a Depressed Loved One